The longer version. For the short version, see About.

 - Software written by neural networks (what Karpathy called “Software 2.0”) would eventually be easier to produce than hand-written code.

-2019-2023.
-Amazon Shopping.
-Senior Software Engineer and Tech Lead.
-Key work:
+2019–2023.
+Amazon Shopping in Seattle, ultimately as Senior Software Engineer and Tech Lead.

 The thesis: the same workflows that large enterprises automate with expensive, complex systems can be made accessible to small and medium businesses through AI agents that operate with human supervision.
 Connects to the “management by exception” pattern in the 2016 post and the autonomous-execution stage from the 2017 Intel talk, now practical with current LLMs.